nodiscc/xsrv/README.md

 ### Backups

+Self-hosting places your services and data under your own responsibility (uptime, backups, security...).
+Always have a plan in place if your server crashes, gets compromised or damaged.
+There is no High Availability mechanism configured by default.

-Backups can be configured in the `##### BACKUPS #####` section of your host configuration variables.
-See the [backup](https://gitlab.com/nodiscc/ansible-xsrv-backup) role.
-To download a copy of the latest backups from the host, to the controller (`backups/` under the playbook directory), run:
+By default all valuable data from installed roles is backed up automatically to a local directory on the server (see the [backup](https://gitlab.com/nodiscc/ansible-xsrv-backup) role).
+To download a copy of the latest backups from the host, to the controller (`backups/` directory), run:

 ```bash
 ./xsrv backup-fetch
 ```

+See each role's documentation for information on how to restore backups.

 ### Updates

 Security upgrades for Debian packages are applied [automatically/daily](https://gitlab.com/nodiscc/ansible-xsrv-common).
 To upgrade roles to their latest versions (bugfixes, new features, up-to-date versions of all third-party/web applications...):

+- Read the [release notes](https://gitlab.com/nodiscc/xsrv/-/releases), adjust your configuration variables if needed `./xsrv config-host`.
 - Download latest backups from the server and/or do a snapshot of the VM.
-- Read the [release notes](https://gitlab.com/nodiscc/xsrv/-/releases), adjust your configuration variables if needed `./xsrv config-host`.
 - Update the playbook to the latest release: `./xsrv upgrade`
-- Run checks and watch out for unwated changes `./xsrv check`
+- Run checks and watch out for unwanted changes `./xsrv check`
 - Deploy the playbook `./xsrv deploy`

-### Other maintenance
+### Other

 **Tracking configuration in git:** By default your specific playbook/inventory/host_vars configuration is excluded from git to prevent accidentally pushing you configuration details to a public git repository.
-See [.gitignore](.gitignore) and disable relevant sections to start tracking your configuration in git.
+See [.gitignore](.gitignore) and disable relevant sections to start tracking your configuration in a private git repository.
+It is recommended to encrypt your [secrets](secrets/README.md) before storing them in git.

 **Uninstalling roles** is not supported at this time: components must be removed manually, or a new server must be deployed and data restored from backups.

-**Testing/reverting updates:** The easiest way is probably to restore a snapshot from just before the upgrade (if your server is virtualized)
+**Testing/reverting updates:** The easiest way is probably to restore a snapshot from just before the upgrade.

 - Restore previous configuration variables
 - Roll back roles to their previous versions (`git checkout $previous_version && ansible-galaxy -f -r requirements.yml`).